EncSend EncSend

 Messages are encrypted in the browser using Web Crypto (AES-GCM).
 The server stores ciphertext and metadata.

-Decryption keys are transported in URL fragments such as #k or #rk and are not sent to the server.
+Decryption keys are transported in URL fragments like #k or #rk and are not sent to the server.

 Password-protected links use server-side password hashes plus additional client-side key wrapping (PBKDF2-SHA-256).

-Expiry, view/submission limits, and one-time-read policies restrict access to sensitive content.
+Expiry, view or submission limits, and one-time-read policies constrain access to sensitive content.

 Data flow: secret send

-6. 6.
-After successful local decryption, the client confirms a view; with one-time read, the secret is then marked as destroyed.
+6. After successful local decryption, the client confirms a view; with one-time-read, the secret is marked destroyed afterwards.

 Data flow: secure message request

-2. 2.
-External senders encrypt locally in the browser using request key material from the URL fragment.
+2. External senders encrypt locally in the browser with request key material from the URL fragment.

 Access control and abuse resistance